Why you can trust The Zebra

 How new drivers can save money on car insurance

 Now that we have outlined the top insurance providers and the cost of insuring a new driver, let's explore some other ways to save.
+To get a sense of how new drivers can help their pocketbooks, we reached out to The Zebra's in-house agency to get some perspectives from professionals.

 The best way for a young driver to get cheaper car insurance is to stay on their parents' plan.
 This is likely a must for drivers under the age of 18 anyway, as minors are not allowed to purchase a plan on their own.